vlumi/geo-coord/README.md

 - Parsing and normalizing coordinate values into decimal degrees
 - Converting the values to normalized DMS (degrees, minutes, seconds) with hemisphere information
+- Rounding the coordinates to a given precision: full degrees, minutes, or seconds

 ## Usage